ddlanf/Last-minute-eats-server-heroku-config/README.md

 **/api/ratings**
 - [GET] / - return all ratings
 - [POST] /:recipe_id - add rating to the recipe with corresponding recipe_id
-- [PATCH] /:id changing the rating with correspoding id
+- [PATCH] /:id change the rating with correspoding id

  **/api/emails**
  - [GET] / - return all emails